baligar/gan_audio_localization/README.md

 #### Implementation

 We are releasing a Jupyter-Notebook which includes the TensorFlow implementation.
-Might soon include the .html of notebook for listening to the audio,in order to judge the noisiness of the input audio.
+Might soon include the .html of notebook for listening to the audio, to judge the noisiness of the input audio.